Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/overview.md

 In the above example you will need to:

 1. Replace `API_KEY` and `API_SECRET` with your Nexmo API_KEY and API_SECRET respectively.
 These can be obtained from your Dashboard.
-2. Replace `FROM_NUMBER` and `TO_NUMBER` with suitable phone numbers in E.164 format, for example, 447700900000.
+2. Replace `FROM_NUMBER` and `TO_NUMBER` with suitable phone numbers.
+The `FROM_NUMBER` would typically be a Nexmo Number but also could be any other number you own.
+The `TO_NUMBER` is the number of the phone to which the message will be sent.
+Throughout the Nexmo APIs numbers are always specified in E.164 format, for example, 447700900000.

 The example code will return the message ID and an SMS will be sent to the number specified.